The latest update for Quick and Easy Heart Healthy Breakfast Recipes is written by Lindsay Podolak.

 You’d be hard-pressed to find a brunch spot in New Jersey that doesn’t offer some type of avocado toast concoction.
 Montclair’s Plum on Park restaurant has the Avocado Egg Salad Crostini, with mashed avocado, chopped eggs and arugula.
 Yum!

-Avocados, while high in fat content, are filled with the good kind of fat… monounsaturated fatty acids, known as “heart-healthy fats.”
+Avocados, while high in fat content, are full of the good kind of fat… monounsaturated fatty acids, known as “heart-healthy fats.”
 And if you pair it with a slice of toasted Ezekiel bread, you’re adding in an additional dose of fiber, nutrients, sprouted grains and protein.

 But the best part about it?
 The ways to top off your avocado toast are seemingly endless.
 Check out this list for some ideas, or be creative and come up with your own!
 I like to add crushed red pepper to mine.